 The same can be said for stage directions.
 Specify any important gestures/actions that you feel are integral to the action, but allow the directors/actors to add and amend any they see fit, as they explore the possibilities of the scene.
 I can’t stress enough how (in my experience) it is important to trust the director/actors with your work.
 They will keep you in the loop and may suggest amendments (ones you can of course refuse), but they may uncover new and exciting angles to your work that transfer better to the medium of the stage.

 Types of Performance.

-In my experience, the kind of submission calls most commonly found online involve either a rehearsed reading or a full
+In my experience, the kind of submission calls most commonly found online involve either a rehearsed reading or a full performance.

-props/sets will be involved This may be a one-off event or part of a longer run.
+In this instance, your work will be rehearsed beforehand, and a full performance by actors in full costume, and props/sets will be involved This may be a one-off event or part of a longer run.

 The Small Print.